flaviuvadan/mnist-tf-variables/README.md

 not as accurate as using avaiable TensorFlow layers, but it is a good example that illustrates how to construct custom models that can perform things like bypassing layers, combining different layer outputs, etc.

+The notebook is heavily documented to explain how things work, with the hope that it might, one day, help someone build a custom model using TensorFlow variables!